Led Zeppelin IV: Side two

 "Misty Mountain Hop" was written at Headley Grange and featured Jones playing electric piano.
 Plant wrote the lyrics about dealing with the clash between students and police over drug possession.
-The title comes from J. R. R. Tolkien's The Hobbit.
+The title came from J. R. R. Tolkien's The Hobbit.
 Plant later performed the track on solo tours.

 "Four Sticks" took its title from Bonham playing the drum pattern that runs throughout the song with four drum sticks, and Jones played analog synth.
-The track was difficult to record compared to the other material on the album, requiring numerous takes.
-It was played live only once by Led Zeppelin, and re-recorded with the Bombay Symphony Orchestra in 1972.
-It was reworked for Page and Plant's 1994 album No Quarter: Jimmy Page and Robert Plant Unledded.
+The track was more difficult to record than the other material on the album, requiring numerous takes.
+It was played live occasionally in early 1971.
+The song was also re-recorded with the Bombay Symphony Orchestra in 1972.
+This version appeared on the deluxe edition reissue of the group's 1982 album Coda.
+The song was also reworked for Page and Plant's 1994 album No Quarter: Jimmy Page and Robert Plant Unledded.

-"Going to California" is a quiet acoustic number.
+"Going to California" was a quiet acoustic number.
 It was written by Page and Plant about Californian earthquakes, and trying to find the perfect woman.
 The music was inspired by Joni Mitchell, of whom both Plant and Page were fans.
-The track was originally titled "Guide To California"; the final title comes from the trip to Los Angeles to mix the album.
+The track was originally titled "Guide To California"; the final title came from the trip to Los Angeles to mix the album.

-"When the Levee Breaks" comes from a blues song recorded by Memphis Minnie and Kansas Joe McCoy in 1929.
-The track opens with Bonham's heavy unaccompanied drumming, which was recorded in the lobby of Headley Grange using two Beyerdynamic M 160 microphones which were hung up a flight of stairs; output from these were passed to a limiter.
+"When the Levee Breaks" came from a blues song recorded by Memphis Minnie and Kansas Joe McCoy in 1929.
+The track opened with Bonham's heavy unaccompanied drumming, which was recorded in the lobby of Headley Grange using two Beyerdynamic M 160 microphones suspended above a flight of stairs; output from these were passed to a limiter.
 A Binson Echorec, a delay effects unit, was also used.
-Page recalled he had tried to record the track at early sessions, but it had sounded flat.
+Page recalled he had tried to record the track at early sessions but it had sounded flat.
 The unusual locations around the lobby gave the ideal ambience for the drum sound.
-This introduction was later extensively sampled for hip hop music in the 1980s.
+This introduction was later extensively sampled in hip hop music during the 1980s.
 Page and Plant played the song on their 1995 tour promoting No Quarter: Jimmy Page and Robert Plant Unledded.